 |Income tax relief||Not applicable.||Upfront 50% reduction in income tax liability up to an investment limit of £100,000.|

 |Capital gains relief||Capital gains tax payable at the sale of shares at 10%.||No capital gains tax on the sale of the shares.|

 |Cap||£10m lifetime limit.
 This limit is separate from and additional to the lifetime cap on gains qualifying for entrepreneurs’ relief.||There is a £100,000 investment limit in respect of any income tax relief per company per year.|

 |Method of claiming the relief||The relief is not automatic and must be claimed.||The investor needs to submit forms to HMRC with his tax return.|

 |Advance clearance available?||Yes.||Yes.|

-We are one of the few boutique solicitors combining Tax, Commercial, IP and Employment expertise.
+We are a boutique firm for shareholders in private companies and investors.
 If you are considering an investment, why not email or call me to arrange an informal discussion....